The Daring Gourmet

 stirring the batter and adding butter

-After about 15 minutes the consistency should resemble that of mashed potatoes.Ā If it’s still too runny let it sit a bit longer.
+After about 15 minutes the consistency should resemble that of mashed potatoes.
+If it’s still too runny let it sit a bit longer.

-Drop the batter in roughly 1/4 cup scoops onto a frying pan heated over medium-high heat.Ā You can either use a non-stick frying pan (still use a little bit of oil) or oil a cast iron pan.Ā Space the scoops of batter about 3 inches apart because they will spread.
+Drop the batter in roughly 1/4 cup scoops onto a frying pan heated over medium-high heat.
+I like to use a well-seasoned cast-iron skillet but any non-stick pan or griddle will do (still add a little oil).
+Space the scoops of batter about 3 inches apart because they will spread.

 scoop batter into frying pan

-Let the cakes fry undisturbed for several minutes until the edges are browned.Ā This can take anywhere from 6-12 minutes.Ā If you try and flip them too soon they will fall apart in a mushy mess so be patient.
+Let the cakes fry undisturbed for several minutes until the edges are browned.
+This can take anywhere from 6-12 minutes.
+If you try and flip them too soon they will fall apart in a mushy mess so be patient.

 Once the edges are browned flip the cakes over and use a spatula to press them down to a thickness of no more than 1/4 inch so they can become nice and crispy.